Grunge: Musical style

 In 1984, the punk rock band Black Flag toured small towns across the US to bring punk to the more remote parts of the country.
 By this time, their music had become slow and sludgy, less like the Sex Pistols and more like Black Sabbath.
 Krist Novoselic, later the bassist with Nirvana, recalled going with the Melvins to see one of these shows, after which Melvins frontman Buzz Osborne began writing "slow and heavy riffs" to form a dirge-like music that was the beginning of northwest grunge.
 The Melvins were the most influential of the early grunge bands.
+Malfunkshun have also been cited as an influence on the early sound of grunge by figures such as Kurt Cobain and Mark Arm.
 Sub Pop producer Jack Endino described grunge as "seventies-influenced, slowed-down punk music".

 Leighton Beezer, who played with Mark Arm and Steve Turner in the Thrown Ups, state that when he heard Green River play Come On Down, he realized that they were playing punk rock backwards.
 He noted that the diminished fifth note was used by Black Sabbath to produce an ominous feeling but it is not used in punk rock.
 In the 1996 grunge film documentary Hype!, Beezer demonstrated on guitar the difference between punk and grunge.
 First he played the riff from "Rockaway Beach" by the Ramones that ascends the neck of the guitar, then "Come On Down" by Green River that descends the neck.
 The two pieces are only a few notes apart but sound unalike.
 He took the same rhythm with the same chord, however descending the neck made it sound darker, and therefore grunge.
 Early grunge bands would also copy a riff from metal and slow it down, play it backwards, distort it and bury it in feedback, then shout lyrics with little melody over the top of it.